dbakuntsev/simply.clipboard-monitor/README.md

 - Status line shows character count, non-whitespace character count, and line count.
 Any of `\r`, `\n`, or `\r\n` counts as a line separator.
 - An **Encoding** drop-down lists all encodings supported by Windows.
 The auto-detected encoding is pre-selected.
 Selecting a different encoding re-decodes the raw bytes on the spot; decoding failures are shown inline in red.
 - The manually selected encoding is used when exporting as `.txt` (see below).

+### Locale
+- Enabled only for `CF_LOCALE`.
+- Reads the LCID stored as a 32-bit little-endian integer.
+- Displays three lines: the raw LCID as a hex value, the BCP-47 language tag (e.g. `en-US`), and the culture display name (e.g. `English (United States)`).
+- The tag and display name rows are hidden when the LCID is not recognized by the .NET runtime.

+### HTML
+- Enabled for HTML-like format names (`HTML Format`, `text/html`, etc.).
+- Rendered inside an embedded **WebView2** control (requires the Microsoft Edge WebView2 Evergreen Runtime to be installed).
+- `HTML Format` (CF_HTML) payloads are parsed using the `StartHTML`/`EndHTML` byte offsets in the ASCII header; other HTML formats are decoded with the standard text pipeline.
+- Scripts, context menus, dev tools, and user-initiated navigation are all disabled — the preview is strictly read-only.
+- If the WebView2 Runtime is not installed, a message is shown in place of the rendered page.

+### RTF
+- Enabled for RTF-like format names (`Rich Text Format`, `richtext`, etc.).
+- Rendered using WPF's built-in `RichTextBox` / `FlowDocument` RTF importer.
+- Compound GDI face names (e.g. `Aptos SemiBold`, `Segoe UI Bold Italic`) are automatically split into a base family name plus explicit `FontWeight` and `FontStyle` values after import, so bold and italic styles render correctly even when the WPF font resolver cannot find the compound name as a standalone family.
+- Status line shows character count and raw byte size.

 ### Image
 - Attempts image preview for: